 • Check out our Black Friday camera deals page for best holiday deals

-There are advantages and disadvantages to both types of lenses.
+There are advantages and disadvantages to both types.
 Often a prime lens offers better image quality and quite often a wider aperture which is perfect for shooting in low light or getting really shallow depth of field.
-Zoom lenses on the other hand make it possible to shoot a wide range of subjects up close or from afar and the zoom range on some of the best compact cameras is phenomenal.
+But zoom lenses make it possible to shoot a wide range of subjects up close or from afar.

-When deciding which compact camera to buy, you'll need to think about size, design, handling and image quality.
+When deciding the best compact camera to buy, you'll need to think about size, design, handling and image quality.
 Some compact cameras are designed around vintage-style cameras such as the Fujifilm X100 series which have a retro look to them and include external adjustment dials.
-The Fujifilm X100V is the perfect example of a popular, retro feel compact camera and is one of the best cameras on our list.
+The Fujifilm X100V is the perfect example of a popular, retro feel compact camera.

 Other cameras may offer a streamlined user interface that's focused on making image-taking as quick and simple as possible.
 This is especially the case with zoom compacts, like Panasonic's Lumix LX100 II.
 And zoom compacts don't always have to mean a compromise in quality; the Canon PowerShot G1 X Mark III is a rare example of an APS-C compact camera with a zoom lens.
 It's not far away from a pocket-sized DSLR.